Edward Shenton

-Edward Shenton (1895-1977) was an American illustrator, author, editor, poet, and teacher.
+Edward Shenton (1895–1977) was an American illustrator, author, editor, poet, and teacher.

 Biography

 Edward Shenton was an illustrator, writer, editor, poet, and teacher.
 He was born in Pottstown, Pa.
 November 29, 1895 and grew up in West Philadelphia where he attended high school.
 At age 13 he was confined to his home for two years with an illness that gave him time to read and teach himself to draw.
 Most of his drawings were of medieval knights in armor.
 Returning to school he became the editor of his high school magazine and yearbook, where he contributed both in writing and illustrating.
-He began studies at the Museum School of Art in 1916 but dropped out in 1917 when he and his brother joined the 103rd Engineers, AEF and served in France during World War I, where he first met writer Al Barrone.
+He began studies at the Pennsylvania Museum School of Industrial Art in 1916 but dropped out in 1917 when he and his brother joined the 103rd Engineers, AEF, and served in France during World War I, where he first met writer Al Barrone.
 His drawings from the front lines were published in The Philadelphia Record in 1919.
-On return, he enrolled at the Pennsylvania Academy of Fine Arts where his teachers included illustrators Thorton Oakley and George Harding, both from the original classes of Howard Pyle.
-In 1922 he won the Lee Prize and later two Cresson Traveling Scholarships to study in Paris in 1923-24.
+On return, he enrolled at the Pennsylvania Academy of the Fine Arts where his teachers included illustrators Thorton Oakley and George Harding, both from the original classes of Howard Pyle.
+In 1922 he won the Lee Prize and later two Cresson Traveling Scholarships to study in Paris in 1923–24.
+He taught illustration at the Pennsylvania Museum School of Industrial Art in the 1930s and 40s.